Solaris (fictional planet): Reception

+The depiction of Solaris was praised by critics as a rare example of non-anthropomorphic alien contact in fiction—a creature that does not act, or even think in a way that humans can understand.
+Lem criticized the 2002 film adaptation for focusing mostly on the human characters' relationships, saying that he named the novel "Solaris" rather than "Love in Space" because the main focus was the planet.
+He clarified that he deliberately chose to make the sentient alien to be an ocean to avoid any personification and the pitfalls of anthropomorphism in depicting first contact.

 In Worlds Apart, Carl D. Malmgren calls Solaris "one of the strangest novums that Lem has created and 'investigated'."
 Saying that "there should be no real debate" that Solaris is in fact sentient, he describes it as "Otherness on a grand scale".
 Calling it "unfathomable" with "invariably strange 'behavior'", he cites Mark Rose as calling it "the most radical [...] late treatment of the alien-contact theme".
 Describing it as "an alien encounter in the most extreme form", he explains that even more than Solaris itself, the story is focused on Solaristics and the limits of human scientific cognition.

 Despite clarifying that Solaris is not technically an ocean, he calls the term an "appropriate and suggestive" name given humans' tendency to anthropomorphize the ocean on Earth despite its otherness.
 The scientists' observations on the planet are colored by subjectivity, and are often conflicting.
 At various points in the novel, the Phi-creatures are called a malicious form of torture, an accidental creation, or a purposeful gift to fulfill the crew's desires.
 In the end, Kelvin is only able to achieve contact when he becomes a blank slate.

 Sad Planets describes Solaris as an "enigma", calling some of the book's most moving passages those that describe the planet itself, with no human presence.
 Green Planets states that Solaris "resists both physical and epistemic human penetration", describing it as "an impervious mirror surface".
 Ironically, the planet itself appears to experiment on the scientists by reading their thoughts and creating the Phi-creatures.

-In 2022, a group of scientists cited the planet Solaris in a study that stated that such superorganism worlds might be the norm, with planets containing individual creatures like Earth - where symbiosis between organisms took billions of years to develop - being the exception to the rule.
+In 2022, a group of scientists cited the planet Solaris in a study that stated that such superorganism worlds might be the norm, with planets containing individual creatures like Earth—where symbiosis between organisms took billions of years to develop - being the exception to the rule.